droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/amount.h - See the CPP file.
 Includes a bit of consensus-critical code.

-./src/arith_uint256.cpp - Code for handling unsigned 256-bit big integers (arith_uint256).
+./src/arith_uint256.cpp - Code for handling unsigned 256-bit big integers (arith_uint256). *[Added in 0.11](https://github.com/bitcoin/bitcoin/pull/5490)*.
+Note that this is, in large part, a copy of the original code from ./src/uint256.cpp, which was meant primarily for things like proof-of-work functionality.
+However, [the arith_uint256 version is meant only to perform arithmetic functions](https://github.com/bitcoin/bitcoin/pull/5478#issuecomment-67158692); the underlying contents are not to be directly accessed.
+This is because the arithmetic is required to be compatible with both little and big endian.
+[Anybody needing direct access to the underlying "blobs" should use the original uint256 class](https://github.com/bitcoin/bitcoin/pull/5490/commits/bfc6070342b9f43bcf125526e6a3c8ed34e29a71), as the arithmetic classes are not to have their underlying memory directly accessed.
+The arithmetic objects also can't be serialized, unlike the blobs objects.

-./src/arith_uint256.h - See the CPP file.
+./src/arith_uint256.h - See the CPP file. *[Added in 0.11](https://github.com/bitcoin/bitcoin/pull/5490)*.

 ./src/base58.cpp - Base58 support code, including CBitcoinAddress and CSecret, along with a derived (from CBase58Data) external class (CBitcoinExtKey) that, when typedef’d, is used for external, Base58-encoded private (CBitcoinExtKeyBase) and public (CBitcoinExtPubKeyBase) keys.